neondatabase/website/content/docs/guides/logical-replication-guide.md

 Logical replication in Neon works in the same way as logical replication on a standard Postgres installation, using a publish and subscribe model to replicate data from the source database to the destination.

 Replication starts by copying a snapshot of the data from the publisher to the subscriber.
 Once this is done, subsequent changes are sent to the subscriber as they occur in real-time.
-Replicated changes are then applied in the order they were committed on the publisher to maintain transactional consistency on the subscriber.

 To learn more about Postgres logical replication, see [Logical replication basics](/docs/guides/logical-replication-concepts).
 For information about managing logical replication in Neon, see [Manage logical replication](/docs/guides/logical-replication-neon).